|

 (5 pound) piece raw pork belly from the lion end

-remaining 1 quart of water, and the apple cider.
+water, 1 cup of sugar, salt, and 8 ounces molasses to a boil.
+Stir to dissolve the sugar.
+Pour into a large container the remaining 1 quart of water, and the apple cider.
 Place in the refrigerator and cool to 40 degrees F.

 Press the black pepper into the pork belly.
-Once the brine has cooled place the peppered pork belly into the mixture until completely submerged.
-Refrigerate for three days.
+Once the brine has cooled place the peppered pork belly into the mixture

 After three days have passed, remove the pork from the brine and pat dry with paper towels.
-Lay on a rack over a sheet pan and place in front of a fan for 1 hour to form a
+Lay on a rack over a sheet

 pellicle.

 Chill the meat in the freezer for 1 hour to stiffen for easy slicing into strips of bacon.
-Slice what you need and keep the remainder in a freezer safe bag in the refrigerator or
+Slice what you need and keep

 freezer.

-Place the strips of bacon onto a sheet pan fitted with a rack and place into a cold oven.
+rack and place into a cold oven.
 Turn the oven to 400 degrees and cook for about 12 to 15 minutes, depending on

 how crispy you like your bacon.
 Remove from rack and drain on paper towels.
 Enjoy.